Last update: 01.21.2019

 Since RA4W VPN doesn’t offer a free trial option, the only way to get the download link is by signing up for an account.
 Luckily, their entry membership fee is very affordable.
 Getting up and running is as easy as downloading the application – just click the green button and run the executable.

-The only hiccup that we ran into when using the app for this RA4W VPN review was the fact that the username and password for the application is not the same as the one for the website.
+The only hiccup that we ran into when using the app for this RA4W VPN review was the fact that the username and password for the application are not the same as those for the website.
 Instead, you’ll find the login information on your user dashboard in the Member’s area of the website.
+This is not that uncommon practice among all VPN services.
+Therefore we see this as a minor con which is actually a pro made for user’s safety.

 How to use it

 What the dedicated client does give you, however, are your connection statistics (such as your upload and download speeds).
-Kind of interesting, sure but not terribly useful.
+Kind of interesting, sure, but not terribly useful, unless you want to compare the speed you will get from Ookla’s Speedtest.net website.

 Apps & Extensions